yogsototh/Scratch/content/html/en/blog/Haskell-the-Hard-Way.md

     bind action (\_ -> action2) w0
 </code>

-I didn't curried this definition for clarity purpose.
+I didn't simplified this definition for clarity purpose.
 Of course we can use a better notation, we'll use the `(>>)` operator.

 And